TeamMH/minehutxyz/skript/addons.md

 ## **WHAT CAN ADDONS DO**

 Addons are just like any other Java Minecraft plugins, meaning they use the [Java](https://en.m.wikipedia.org/wiki/Java_(programming_language)) coding language to create features.
 In this case, the plugin also uses the Skript API (plugin) to register new syntaxes using Java/Minecraft syntaxes.
+Addons are extremely useful, they open the door for many new possibilities inside of a server.

 ## **WHERE CAN I FIND THEM?**